 .avif)

 NginX is a high-performance web server and reverse proxy used to route, secure, and balance traffic for web applications and APIs.
-It is commonly used by platform and DevOps teams to improve reliability and response consistency at the edge, where user requests first enter a system.
-Typical use cases include serving static content, forwarding requests to upstream services, and applying basic protections such as rate limiting.
+Platform and DevOps teams commonly use it at the “edge” of a system to standardize request handling—such as redirects, headers, and access controls—before traffic reaches backend services.
 For official documentation, see https://nginx.org/.

-NginX is typically deployed on Linux hosts, virtual machines, or as an ingress layer in Kubernetes, with behavior defined through configuration files (server blocks, upstreams, and policies) that can be version-controlled and automated.
+It is typically deployed on Linux hosts, virtual machines, containers, or as an ingress layer in Kubernetes, with behavior defined in configuration files that can be version-controlled and promoted through CI/CD workflows.

 Service mesh technology is a networking layer that facilitates communication between services in a distributed system.
 It simplifies the task of managing the underlying network infrastructure, allowing developers to focus on building and deploying applications without worrying about the complexities of network management.
 Service mesh also provides advanced security features such as traffic monitoring and encryption, ensuring the system is resilient and safeguarded against malicious attacks.